 If you think our decision is wrong, you can either:

 - apply to us for a second review of some types of decisions; or

 - appeal to the Federal Circuit and Family Court or Federal Court.

 You can apply to us for a second review of the following decisions:

 - a refusal to extend the time to apply for a first review of a Child Support decision

 - a decision relating to a person's percentage of care for a child including the date of effect of the decision.

 Find out how to apply for a second review of a child support decision.

-All Child Support first review decisions can be appealed to the Federal Circuit Court or Federal Court within 28 days after receiving our decision, but only on a question of law.
+All Child Support first review decisions can be appealed to the Federal Circuit and Family Court or Federal Court within 28 days after receiving our decision, but only on a question of law.

 Is the decision made public?